gabrrodriguez/aws-cdk-demo/Documentation/2-ProductMSCRUD.md

 2. Now go back into `src/product/index.js` and import the `ddbClient`, and replace instances where the default AWS SDK `DynamoDBClient` is refenenced.
 Use the `Ctrl + F` Replace functionality to execute a _Find and Replace_ action.

+### 6. Troubleshooting

+1. For some reason you may run into the Cloudformation configuration being cached and updates you implement will not take.
+To fix this, in you `cdk.out` and you will see a `.cache` folder with sub-files.
+Delete this dir if you find that your prior deployment configs are being `cached` and run `cdk deploy` which should account for the problem.